-All Building Fund Committees shall submit an electronic report within two (2) business days after the last day of the first calendar quarter following the registration of the committee.
-The Committees shall continue reporting for each succeeding calendar quarter until the committee terminates.
+All permanent committees shall submit an electronic report within two (2) business days after the last day of the first calendar quarter following the registration of the committee.
+Permanent Committees shall continue reporting for each succeeding calendar quarter until the committee terminates.
 Any report the Registry receives within two (2) business days after the end of the reporting period shall be deemed timely filed.
 (Quarter end dates are: March 31st, June 30th, September 30th, and December 31st.)